dipietrantonio/PBRTParser/README.md

 In order of importance

 - Environment maps don't work.
-- Normal flipping (must be implemented in yocto)
 - Textures: support for uv scaling and st parameters (must be implemented in yocto)
 - Fix memory leaks using shared pointers.
 - File paths: better handling.